RPCS3: Requirements

-As of August 18, 2022, the emulator requires a 64-bit version of Windows 7 or later, a modern Linux distribution, macOS 11.6 or later, or a modern BSD distribution.
+Prior to this, the requirements for Mac and PC were lower at macOS 11.6 or later and Windows 7 or later, respectively.
 The PC must have at least 4 GB of RAM, 8 GB recommended, an x86-64 CPU and a GPU supporting one of the supported graphics APIs: OpenGL 4.3 or greater, or Vulkan, the latter being recommended.
+Additional support for SIMD CPU instruction sets such as AVX-2 and AVX-512 is also recommended for best performance.
 Apart from the game itself to be run, the emulator requires the PlayStation 3's firmware, which can be downloaded from Sony's official website.

-Atlus DMCA takedown notice
+Legal challenges

 RPCS3 received significant media attention in April 2017 for its ability to emulate Persona 5, achieving playability prior to the game's Western release date.
 In September 2017, Persona developer Atlus issued a DMCA takedown notice against RPCS3's Patreon page.
 The action was motivated by the Patreon page making frequent mentions on the emulator's progress on emulating Persona 5.
 The demand, however, was settled by only removing all Persona 5 references from the page.